Real de Catorce · Must-see

 Getting there

 Real de Catorce is remote, and that is part of the point.
-There is no way in that does not involve the mountain.
+There is no way in that does not involve the mountain and the tunnel, and the last stretch is slow no matter how you come.

 By car.
-Drive to the tunnel entrance at the village of La Maroma/Ogarrio.
-The last stretch is cobblestone and slow.
-The Ogarrio tunnel is a single lane just over a mile long, and traffic alternates directions, so you may wait for oncoming cars to clear.
-Cars usually park at the tunnel; many visitors transfer to local transport for the final entry.
+Drive to Matehuala, then turn west and up toward the tunnel entrance at the old mining village of La Maroma / Ogarrio.
+The final approach is cobblestone and slow.
+The Ogarrio tunnel is a single lane just over a mile long, cut straight through the mountain, and traffic alternates directions, so you will often wait for oncoming cars to clear before you are waved through.
+Most drivers park at the tunnel mouth and either walk in or transfer to local transport for the last stretch, because the town itself is no place for a car.

 Getting around

-Once inside, you walk.
-The town is tiny, steep and cobbled, and no tour of it needs a car.
-For trips beyond the center:
+Once you are inside, you walk, and that is the only sensible option.
+The town is tiny, steep and entirely cobbled, so no tour of the center needs a vehicle.
+For anything beyond the plaza and church:

-• Horses with guides wait near the plaza.
+• Horses with guides also wait near Plaza Hidalgo for rides into the hills.

-Honest notes: the cobbles are brutal on ankles and small suitcases, so pack light and wear real shoes.
-The altitude makes every uphill block harder than it looks, so give yourself time and go slow on day one.
+Honest comfort notes: the cobbles are brutal on ankles and on wheeled suitcases, so pack light in a backpack or duffel and wear real shoes, not sandals.
+The altitude makes every uphill block harder than it looks, so give yourself time and go slow on your first day.
+Bring cash; card acceptance is patchy up here and the nearest reliable banks are back down in Matehuala.
+See is it safe for more on the terrain and altitude.